2kool2/GIF-pause/README.md

 <h1>Late load large gifs and swap out the smaller jpg</h1>

-<p>Provides a pause button to meet WCAG 2 level AA - Supply controls for animations which last longer than 5 seconds.</p>
+Provides a pause button to meet WCAG 2 level AA (supply controls for animations which last longer than 5 seconds).

+<h2>how it works</h2>

 Initially load a static image (.jpg) then once the page has fully loaded, swap it out for the (much) larger animated gif.